zalenix/portaldocs/portal-sdk/generated/top-extensions-install-software.md

 1. Node tools that are located at [https://github.com/Microsoft/nodejstools/releases/tag/v1.3.1](https://github.com/Microsoft/nodejstools/releases/tag/v1.3.1)

 1. Azure Portal SDK that is located at [http://aka.ms/portalfx/download](http://aka.ms/portalfx/download).
 Each version of the SDK is supported for 120 days.
-Extensions must upgrade to a newer version of the SDK within 120 days from the release of the SDK version they are currently using as runtime backward compatibility is not guaranteed beyond that.
+Extensions must upgrade to a newer version of the SDK within 120 days from the release of the SDK version they are currently using as runtime backward compatibility is not supported beyond that.

 To validate that your dev machine is ready for Azure Portal Extension development, you can create and build a blank extension, as specified in [portalfx-extensions-create-blank-procedure.md](portalfx-extensions-create-blank-procedure.md).